Majid-Chaudhary/DataAboard/README.md

-# DataAboard (Working Title)
+# DataAboard – The First Open-Source Hybrid Data Platform for Humans and LLM Agents

-## Self-Service, On-Prem Data Mesh / Democratization Platform
+## Self-Service, On-Prem + Cloud Data Mesh / Democratization Platform

-Empowering everyone — from analysts, engineers, and scientists to business users — to securely discover, access, and model data without IT tickets, data exports, or vendor lock-in.
+Empowering everyone — from analysts, engineers, and scientists to business users and autonomous agents — to securely discover, access, and model data without IT tickets, data exports, or vendor lock-in.

-We believe data creators and domain experts know their data best — and they should be able to access and act on it without friction.
+We believe data creators and domain experts — human or machine — know their data best and should be able to act on it without friction.

-Our goal is not just to remove barriers between people and their data, but also to eliminate barriers to platform adoption — by focusing on seamless integration, simplicity, and zero vendor dependency.
+Our goal is not just to remove barriers between people and their data, but to eliminate obstacles for **intelligent agents** as well.
+With Version 2, DataAboard becomes the first open-source platform built natively for **hybrid collaboration** between humans and LLM agents — featuring shared workspaces, secure semantic access, and coordinated task execution.

-With Version 2, we aim to embed LLM capabilities directly into the experience, enabling users to search, explore, and reason over data using natural language — removing all borders between people, data, and decision-making.

 ---

 ## Vision

-In today's data-driven world, organizations are bottlenecked by centralized data access and compute provisioning, especially in on-premise or highly regulated environments.
-DataAboard's vision is to enable organizations to:
+In today's data-driven world, organizations are bottlenecked by centralized access and compute provisioning — especially in on-premise or hybrid-regulated environments.
+DataAboard's vision is to enable:

-* **Discover, request, and access datasets via a unified portal**, making data easily findable and understandable.
+* **Self-service dataset discovery and access** via a unified portal
-* **Launch isolated, governed SQL and ML workspaces** on-demand, accelerating time to insight.
-* **Enforce granular, table-level access policies** by design, ensuring security and compliance without complex storage hacks.
-* **Run entirely on-premise**, leveraging existing infrastructure and ensuring data sovereignty.
-Cloud support later via connectors.
-* **Stay open-source, auditable, and extensible**, fostering community and avoiding vendor lock-in.

-We believe data democratization shouldn't compromise governance or security, especially when data cannot leave your premises.
+* **Governed SQL/ML workspaces** that launch on demand
+* **Fine-grained access policies** enforced at the data layer
+* **Full on-premise operation**, with future cloud connector support
+* **Zero vendor lock-in**, open standards, community extensibility

+### Hybrid Extension:
+As intelligent agents take on structured tasks (e.g., reporting, summarization, anomaly detection), they face the **same data friction** humans do.
+DataAboard embraces this shift — providing LLM agents with identity, access control, traceability, scheduling, and collaborative workspaces from the ground up.

+---

 ## The Problem DataAboard Solves

-Most organizations still rely on central IT for access provisioning, analytics infrastructure, and ML compute.
-This creates:
+Most organizations still rely on centralized IT for access, analytics infra, and ML provisioning:

-* **Delays and Bottlenecks:** Lengthy IT ticket processes for data access and environment setup.
+* **Delays:** Data access and workspace requests via ticketing
-* **Limited Exploration:** Discouragement of ad-hoc analysis due to friction.
+* **Limited Exploration:** Friction blocks ad-hoc and agile work
-* **Lack of Control:** Over-reliance on vendor-specific tools that are often cloud-first, leading to vendor lock-in and data residency challenges.
+* **Lock-In:** Vendor-specific stacks that exclude on-prem users
-* **Governance Gaps:** Difficulty implementing consistent, auditable access control across diverse on-prem data sources.
+* **Governance Gaps:** Inconsistent access across tools and teams

-**DataAboard solves this by acting as a pragmatic, open-source control plane over your existing data infrastructure.** We don't reinvent the wheel; we connect the best wheels together to deliver a seamless experience.
+### New Reality:
+Soon, departments will run LLM agents at scale.
+Without coordination, they’ll:
+* Query the same data repeatedly
+* Operate on stale snapshots
+* Drift from team expectations

+DataAboard is designed to solve this — proactively — with **coordinated agent access**, **data freshness visibility**, and **shared execution memory** across teams.

+---

 ## The DataAboard Philosophy: "Connectors + Simplicity + No Headache"

-Inspired by projects like Airbyte, DataAboard focuses on abstracting complexity through existing community "connectors" and a streamlined user experience:
+Inspired by projects like Airbyte, DataAboard focuses on abstracting complexity through modular components and a frictionless experience:

-* **No Reinventing Core Engines:** We don't build new query engines, object storage systems, or metadata platforms.
-Instead, we integrate and orchestrate battle-tested open-source components.
+* **No Reinventing Engines:** We orchestrate Trino, OpenMetadata, Iceberg — not rewrite them.
-* **Connectors to Infrastructure:** DataAboard doesn't build its own connectors.
-Instead, it reuses existing, community-tested connectors from platforms like OpenMetadata and Trino.
-OpenMetadata acts as the single source of truth for discovery and lineage, while Trino handles querying across sources via its rich connector ecosystem.
-This ensures maximum compatibility, minimal maintenance, and full reuse of trusted components — no reinvention required.
-* **Simplicity for Users:** Through a unified portal and intuitive GitOps-based access requests, users can focus on *what data they need* and *what analysis they want to perform*, not *how to get access* or *how to provision compute*.
-* **No Operational Headaches:** Automated provisioning, consistent governance enforcement, and leveraging resilient open-source tools reduce manual operational burdens for platform teams.
+* **Connector-First:** Use community-maintained connectors from Trino/OpenMetadata for max compatibility.
+* **Simple for Users & Agents:** Intuitive UI and GraphQL for humans and agents alike.
+* **No Operational Burden:** GitOps + Kubernetes = repeatable, auditable, scalable.

+---

 ## Federated Access & Workspace Provisioning